Last Updated on

 Sign and Symptoms of Baby Fever

-If your baby is down with fever, you may find your baby’s forehead warm but it does not mean that if it isn’t, he does not have a fever.
-You may notice that your child is cranky and irritable; however, there are other signs to watch out for as well.
+If your baby is down with a fever, you may or may not find his forehead warm.
+Sometimes, he may run a fever even when his forehead doesn’t feel warm to touch.
+You will; however notice some signs, such as being cranky and irritable.
 The most notable signs and symptoms of a viral fever in babies are as follows:

 - You may find that your baby has difficulty in sleeping.

 - You may notice that your baby is not feeding properly.

 - You may find that your baby is inactive or lethargic.